1.4.27 Harmful Sexual Behaviour

 Problematic sexual behaviours do not include overt victimisation of others but are developmentally disruptive and can cause distress, rejection or increase victimisation of the child displaying the behaviour.
 They may be socially unexpected, developmentally unusual, and impulsive.

 Harmful/abusive behaviours involve an element of coercion or manipulation and a power imbalance that means the victim cannot give informed consent and the behaviour has potential to cause physical or emotional harm.
 The power imbalance may be due to age, intellectual ability, race or physical strength.
 Harmful sexual behaviour may or may not result in a criminal conviction or prosecution.
-Such behaviours are more commonly associated with young people over the age of criminal responsibility (10 years) or those in puberty.
+Such behaviours are more commonly associated with young people over the age of criminal responsibility (10 years).

 As both problematic and harmful / abusive sexual behaviours are developmentally inappropriate and may cause developmental damage, it is suggested that they both sit under the umbrella term of harmful sexual behaviours.

-It is vital that practitioners are able to understand and assess that HSB sits on a continuum from those behaviours that are developmentally and socially accepted to those that are violently abusive.
+It is vital that practitioners are able to understand and assess that HSB sits on a continuum from those behaviours that are developmentally and socially accepted to those that are violent/abusive.
 Most healthy / developmentally appropriate sexual behaviour can be characterised by:

 - Mutuality (children of a similar developmental and chronological age);